PureStake/algosigner/README.md

   - Network ID: Genesis ID for the network.
 Transactions will be validated against the value here and must contain a matching value.
 Defaults to "mainnet-v1.0".
   - Network Algod URL: The address which will be used for any Algod related calls.
 Defaults to the PureStake MainNet URL.
   - Network Indexer URL: The address which will be used for any Indexer lookup calls.
 Defaults to the PureStake MainNet Indexer URL.
   - Network Headers: Object stucture that will be used as replacement headers for calls.
-The object structure has an "Algod" and "Indexer" sub structure which will both need a valid "X-API-Key" to function.
+The object structure has an "Algod" and "Indexer" sub structure which will contain the headers the target api needs in order to function.

 ### Multisig Transactions